membrane/api-gateway/distribution/examples/security/basic-auth/simple/README.md

 ## How it is done

-First take a look at the `proxies.xml` file.
+First take a look at the `proxies.xml` fil

 ```
 <router>